- Section Policies

 Heller, M., & McElhinny, B. (2017).
 Language, Capitalism, Colonialism: Toward a critical history.
 368 pp. $99.00 (hardcover) (ISBN 978-1487594169).

 We publish twice a year, in late fall and late spring.
 Calls for papers are anticipated in May (for fall publication) and November (for spring publication).
-Authors should be prepared to commit to the peer-review process between August and October (for fall publication) and February and April (for spring publication).
+Authors should be prepared to commit to the collaborative peer-review process between August and October (for fall publication) and February and April (for spring publication).
 Please note that while we endeavour to publish manuscripts within the same publication cycle as they are submitted, the Managing Editors reserve the right to decide when a manuscript is ready for publication.

-J-BILD/ R-LIDA is a non-anonymized peer-reviewed journal, which means that we do not require authors to mask their manuscripts.
+J-BILD/ R-LIDA is a collaborative peer-review journal, which means that we do not require authors to mask their manuscripts.
 The editorial team mentors authors through the publishing process with the support of a peer mentor.
 Please include your name and full contact information on the title page of your manuscript.
 If your manuscript has multiple authors, please designate a lead author; this will be the person with whom the peer mentor will correspond throughout the review/manuscript development process.